 - The most important thing – Work on your mind.
 Sometimes mental blockages could cause repeated failure.

-- For example: If you are struggling with CA exams and your main goal is to move to another country/work in a Big 4 Accounting firm then you can consider CPA(US), CPA(AUS), ACCA or even do some specialized courses.
+- If you are struggling with CA exams and your main goal is to move to another country/work in a Big 4 Accounting firm then you can consider CPA(US), CPA(AUS), ACCA or even do some specialized courses.
 There is no point in getting depressed and stuck.
 So your aim should be on your GOAL.
 Do whatever it takes to reach your end goal.

 - Moreover, when you get registered in a CA firm sometimes you have to deal with the same clients for 3 years during your articleship (Bank audits in my case) because of which I got very less exposure in taxation.